- Home

 Types of targeted therapy

 There are many different types of targeted therapy drugs.
 They are put into groups based on how they work.
-The two main groups of targeted therapy drugs are monoclonal antibodies and small molecule inhibitors.
+The 2 main groups of targeted therapy drugs are monoclonal antibodies and small molecule inhibitors.
 New drugs become available every year, so talk to your cancer specialist for the latest information.

 Learn more about: